madelinezday/buttondown/guides/stripe.md

 ﻿# Stripe

 Earning money through your newsletter can be fun.
 Figuring out logistics, less so.
-But have no fear—[Stripe](https://stripe.com/) integrates seamlessly with Buttondown to help you collect payments and report taxes related to your paid newsletter.
+But have no fear!
+[Stripe](https://stripe.com/) integrates seamlessly with Buttondown to collect payments and report taxes for your paid newsletter.

 ## Getting Started